Pavel Pavlovich Demidov, 2nd Prince of San Donato: Married life

 Portrait of the children of Paul Pavlovich Demidoff.
-Left to right: Pavel (1879–1909), Aurora (1873–1904), Maria (1876–1955) and Anatoli (1874–1943).
+Left to right: Pavel, Aurora, Maria and Anatoli.
 Alexei Harlamov, 1883.

 Deciding that San Donato was too full of memories of his first wife, Paul bought in 1873 Pratolino, a large farm, from the estate of the Grand Duke of Tuscany.
 He immersed several millions in its restoration.
 When the castle-like Villa Pratolino, now known as Villa Demidoff, was ready to be inhabited, Paul and his family moved there from San Donato.

 They ended up selling San Donato, and it was ceded on 5 November 1881 to Gaston Mestayer, a French business magnate, with the gardens sold separately to Nemesio Papucci and Rosselli Del Turco.

-A large part of the enormous Demidov collection of artworks housed in 14 rooms at San Donato were thus dispersed in several sales and memorable public auctions, even the works gathered in the "musée napoléonien" created on Elba by his uncle Anatoly Nikolaievich Demidov, 1st Prince of San Donato and the souvenirs that had mostly been ceded to Anatole by his father-in-law Jérôme Bonaparte.
+A significant portion of the Demidov collection, housed in 14 rooms at San Donato, was dispersed through a series of sales and public auctions.
+This included works from the “musée napoléonien” established on Elba by Anatoly Nikolaievich Demidov, 1st Prince of San Donato, as well as souvenirs that had largely been transferred to him by his father-in-law, Jérôme Bonaparte.